Kirilokk/Supervised-Learning/Polynomial Ridge Regression/README.md

 + Lineral regression with one variable;
 + Lineral regression with multiple variables;
 + Logistic regression;
-+ ### **Polynomial Ridge Regression;**
++ **Polynomial Ridge Regression;**

 # Polynomial Ridge Regression

 Not everything we can visualise with a straight line.
 Sometimes the prediction may be unpredictable.
-In case of this, our solution is **Polynomial Ridge Regression**.<br/>
+In case of this, our solution is **Polynomial Ridge Regression**.
 In this type of regression the input parameters are used to create higher nth degree polynomials on which a model is trained for prediction.
 As a result, we will have a curve representing our dataset.

-As for *Ridge regression*, it's quite useful regularization technique used to adress over-fitting(when a statistical model fits exactly against its training data and againts test examples fails).<br/>
+As for **Ridge regression**, it's quite useful regularization technique used to adress over-fitting*(when a statistical model fits exactly against its training data and againts test examples fails).*

 It is very similar to Linear Regression only that it differs in cost function.
 Here we have some **penalty term(lambda)** <br/>The lambda parameter controls the shrinkage of the term.
 If it’s set to 0 then the entire equation becomes like normal Linear Regression curve and high values of lambda ensure the ridge regression to overfit the data.

 # Ridge regression formula used in algorithm:

 ![alt text](media/Ridge_regression_formula.gif "^_^")​

-## Data view

-Here how our data set looks like:(head())

 ## Data view